ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/start/getting-started.java.markdown

 # Getting started

-RavenDB Client is available as snapshot in daily-builds S3 maven repository.
+RavenDB Client is available as a snapshot in daily-builds S3 maven repository.

 {WARNING:Important}
-Embedding repositories in pom is not good practice, however allows quick start.
+Embedding repositories in pom is not a good practice, although it allows a quick start.
 Please consider moving repositories into `~/.m2/settings.xml`.
 More information can be found [here](http://maven.apache.org/guides/mini/guide-multiple-repositories.html).
 {WARNING/}